-WHAT TO EXPECT WHEN TAKING AN EXAM
+RULES FOR TAKING AN EXAM

-Maintaining the integrity of all written examinations in the College of Pharmacy is an important responsibility for faculty and students alike.
-Below are common sense guidelines that faculty will follow when giving exams and that students should expect when taking them.
-The objective of these guidelines is to provide a positive and secure testing environment where the opportunity for cheating or disruption is minimized and the opportunity for best performance is maximized.
+Maintaining the integrity of all examinations in the College of Pharmacy is an important responsibility for faculty and students alike.
+Below are the policies of the College that govern exams and that students must follow.
+The objective of these policies is to provide a positive and secure testing environment that maximizes the opportunity for best performance and minimizes opportunities for cheating or disruption.
+Please note that the University of Utah Student Code includes in its definition of cheating "violating the rules governing an exam..."

-In order to establish a positive, secure, and respectful testing environment, here are some practices for students to expect when taking exams in the College of Pharmacy:
+In order to establish a positive, secure, and respectful testing environment, here are some rules for students to follow when taking exams in the College of Pharmacy: